STLeee/SaaS_based_ticket_tracking_system/readme.md

     - Adding new field Severity and Priority to a ticket.
     - Adding new type of user "PM" that can create new ticket type "Feature Request".
 And only RD can mark it as resolved.
     - Adding new ticket type "Test Case" that only QA can create and resolve.
 It's read-only for other type of users.
-    - Adding Administrator user that can manage all the stuffs including adding new QA, RD and PM user.
+    - Adding Administrator user that can manage all the staffs including adding new QA, RD and PM user.

 ### Task